GoncharovaAD/GoncharovaAD/README.md

 ## 🛰️ What I'm working on right now

 My main focus is **GIS + satellite data + Python**.
 My plan for the next few months:
-- Complete the NASA ARSET course on remote sensing
+- complete the NASA ARSET course on remote sensing;
-- Build 2-3 projects in QGIS (image analysis, working with vector data)
+- build 2-3 projects in QGIS (image analysis, working with vector data);
-- Write a Python script that pulls satellite data via API and creates simple maps
+- write a Python script that pulls satellite data via API and creates simple maps;
-- Start learning PostGIS (spatial databases)
+- start learning PostGIS (spatial databases).

 Long-term goal: work in Earth Observation, help analyze environmental and climate data, and eventually get into the space industry.